SwingGuy1024/Blog/Bad Uses of Optional.md

 When the class member is an Optional instance, it's just as likely to be null as any other object.
 So if the developer was trying using Optional to avoid a `NullPointerException`, it didn't work.
 (Of course, Optional wasn't written to solve this problem, and as this example illustrates, it doesn't.)

 (The possibility of a the getter returning null should have been caught by unit tests.
 Your unit tests should always test for proper behavior when given bad input.
-Proper behavior for bad input usually means throwing an exception, so it an easy test to write.)
+Proper behavior for bad input usually means throwing an exception, so these are easy tests to write.)

 The Optional<lockoutDuration> property may be null because the class member was left uninitialized.
 If you're going to  wrap member values inside Optionals, it's wise to always initialize them.
 But you should also take care that the setter doesn't set them to null.